emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 JSON-API adapter and serializer will be the default adapter loaded by Ember Data.

+### Internal Format Change to JSON API

+In Ember Data beta.19, you communicated updates to the store by calling `store.push(type, id)`.
+We have now changed `store.push` so it receives a JSON API object, `store.push({JSON API compound document})`

+This allows for much better and fine grained meta handling, and allows us to not have to support, maintain and document a completely custom JSON format as we had to until now.

+We will be publishing an Ember Watson helper that will be rewriting all the uses of `store.push` inside your tests to the new format, as well as addon with helpers that convert the old `store.push` format into the new format.

 ### New Serializer API

 The internal data format that Ember Data's expects its serializers to return has evolved over the 3.5 years of the project.
 Unfortunately,